Working Abroad

 Self-Employed Expats

-For instance, about 25% of all self-employed people in the UK consider opening an office or business elsewhere.
-For most of them, it is the lure of a better work-and-life balance that draws them towards the expat work experience.
-Others consider rising taxes as a reason to relocate their business abroad, while a third sub-group believes that expat work abroad will increase their chances for a profitable future.
+About a quarter of all self-employed people in the UK consider opening an office or business elsewhere.
+For most of them, it is the lure of a better work/life balance that draws them towards the expat work experience.
+Others consider rising taxes as a reason to relocate their business abroad, while a third group believes that working abroad will increase their chances for a profitable future.

 Becoming a Self-Employed Expat

-The most popular locations for self-employed expat work are Australia and New Zealand.
-There, many an expat from the UK opens a business in the field of hospitality and leisure, banking and finance, or the professional services sector.
-With access to enough capital and a marketable idea, self-employment is an attractive alternative to typical expat work assignments.
+With access to enough capital and a marketable idea, self-employment, be it in the field of hospitality and leisure, banking and finance, or the professional services sector, is an attractive alternative to typical expat work assignments.

-Prior experience with running a business is the essential ingredient for becoming a self-employed expat and succeeding at work abroad.
+Prior experience with running a business is the essential ingredient for success.
+You should know what you are doing, what your strengths are, and where you want your business to go.
+Keep in mind that you will be responsible for almost every aspect of your new business yourself!
 Entrepreneurship is always a tricky business, and as an expat, the danger of falling through the cracks is even greater.

 Business-reference libraries, chambers of commerce as well as commercial attachés of embassies and high commissions can offer a lot of information on work abroad for the self-employed expat.
 Other expats who have some prior experience in your country of choice and who may even have started a business themselves also make for a great resource.